space-wizards/docs/src/en/space-station-14/round-flow/proposals/specter.md

 - **Paranoia:** Causes target player to be unable to decrease fear for 1 minute.
 Additionally causes creepy popups.
 - **Animus:** Imbues a target weapon with life for 30 seconds, causing it to try and attack nearby players.
-- **Ghost Lock:** Use on target player.
-Causes all doors around them to bolt for 10 seconds.
+- **Ghost Lock:** Causes all doors in radius to bolt for 10 seconds and play spooky slamming sounds.
 Afterwards, they will unbolt.
 - **The Station Bleeds:** Nearby vents, drains, and closed doors begin to seep blood, increasing fear in nearby players.
 - **Quiet:** In target radius, temporarily turns off all lights, extinguishes all flames, and mutes players.